Have you ever noticed that when you are stressed, your skin tends to break out more and hair starts falling out of no where?

 Skin problems by themselves can also be stressful.
 Some get so embarrassed by the condition of their skin that they tend to keep the problem to themselves without seeing a dermatologist.
 This adds more to the existing stress, worsening the skin condition.

-Try the following tips to reduce stress:
+Try the following tips to reduce stress effect on your skin and hair:

 - Exercise regularly: It keeps you fit and sweat helps to clean out the pores on the skin.
+Exercise can promote hair growth because it stimulates blood flow and increases circulation throughout the body.

 - Make time for yourself: Listen to music, read, even if you have just 10 minutes.
-Leisurely activities will make you happy on the inside, and this will reflect on your skin too.
+Leisurely activities will make you happy on the inside, and this will reflect on your skin and hair too.

 - Go for a leisurely stroll: Expose your skin to the elements and let it breathe.
+Do not deprive your hair of sunlight because a bit of sun rays everyday actually help to stimulate and regrow hair follicles.

 - Practice deep breathing: Meditation, and yoga on a regular basis help to manage stress.